Quantifying culinary diversity across countries.

 Lebanon is a small country on the eastern Mediterranean coast, roughly the size of Connecticut but home to about 5.8 million people.
 Lebanon is unique with religious diversity: 57.6% of the population is Muslim and 43.4% Christian, though no official census has been conducted since 1932 because religious balance is such a politically sensitive issue.

-The country faces massive external pressures too – it hosts about 1.5 million Syrian refugees, plus more than 479,000 Palestinian.
-For a country of fewer than 6 million, this is an enormous strain on resources.
-Despite its struggles, Lebanon’s culture, history, and people make it a country like no other—small in size, but enormous in spirit.
+The country faces massive external pressures too – it hosts about 1.5 million Syrian refugees, plus more than 479,000 Palestinians.
+For a country with fewer than 6 million, this is an enormous strain on resources.
+Despite its struggles, Lebanon’s culture, history, and people make it a country like no other – small in size, but enormous in spirit.

 5 most similar countries by ingredients